 |

-Aloe dichotoma Masson 1776
+Syn.
+Aloe dichotoma Masson 1776 (Quiver Tree, Kokerboom)

 is a distinctive tree Aloe from dry rocky areas of the Western Cape and Namibia.
 The common name refers to the traditional use of hollowed stems of this tree as quivers.
 This is one of the largest species of Aloe, growing up to 30 ft tall.

-A single trunk divides into numerous branches at the top, each branch bearing a rosette of narrow grey-green leaves.
+A single trunk divides into numerous branches at the top, each branch bearing a rosette of narrow grey-green succulent leaves.
 Old leaves are not retained on the smooth, but ridged trunk with sharp edges to each scale.
 The inflorescence is divided into three to five racemes of large tubular yellow flowers.
 In a young plant the leaves are arranged in vertical rows and only with maturity, spiral to form a rosette.

 Left: North Escarpment near Nieuwoudtville, RSA.
 December 1998.